christc4/websites-2024/avsbq.org/blog/1test.md

 Nicks response to the gay marriage question, "You don' attack gay marriage you push straight marriage"

 Remember the fringes gargoyles squote

+As Luke Smith, once said, in your heart of hearts you already know what's right,